 Greece

-Some Greek boys like boys in other European countries wore ling hair, in some cases ringlet curls.
+Some Greek boys like boys in other European countries wore long hair, in some cases ringlet curls.
+Much more common until after World War II wa close-cropped hair.
 We have little onformation on this fashion in France.
-The dominate hair style for boys by the end of the 19th century was a very different style--closed cropped or shaved hair.
+The dominate hair style for boys visible in the photographic record was a very different style--closed cropped or shaved hair.

 Italy